 Welcome to the PHW Grant Program.
 We are excited to partner with congregations across the state to engage our faith communities and their larger communities in living happier, healthier, more abundant lives.
 We have proudly done this for years through our PHW Collaborative Pledge and PHW Mini-Grant program.
 The churches and faith communities that have participated have done and are doing amazing work!
 We want to support depth and sustainability in the good work that congregations of all sizes are doing not only to promote health and wholeness but to live it out in their communities.
-Read below to find out how to apply for an individual mini-grant or community grant to support the valuable work that your health ministry is doing.
+Read below to find out how to apply for a mini-grant to support the valuable work that your health ministry is doing.

-Your faith community is eligible to receive a mini-grant every twelve months.
 You must be an active member of The PHW Collaborative in order to apply for a grant.
 Click the image below to join The PHW Collaborative.

-PHW Individual Mini-Grant
+PHW Mini-Grant Application

 You will receive a link to the grant application in your Collaborative Pledge acceptance email.
 If you cannot find the link, please email firstname.lastname@example.org.
 Remember, you must be active in The PHW Collaborative (meaning you submitted a Collaborative Pledge within the last 12 months) before you can apply for a mini-grant.

 The following tips are offered to help you submit a successful grant application:

 “We will use the funds to create more opportunities to discuss mental health in our congregation.”

 “We will use the funds to hold a mental health symposium at our church on March 13, 2023.
 We will invite guest speakers, offer free counseling sessions, and serve healthy lunch to participants.”